Boards

 {primary} When breaking down a story in multiple boards, you can use jumpers to connect them together.

-You can find and manage your project's boards and their folders on the lower part of Arcweave's sidebar.
-Once there, you can easily spot everything by its icon:
+Once inside a project, view and manage your project's boards and their folders on the lower part of Arcweave's left sidebar.
+Once there, you can easily spot each of them by its icon:

 Examples

 There are no restrictions as to what you can use a board for.
-Boards can correspond to different story chapters, game levels, or scenes of dialogue.
+It can contain a story chapter, a dialogue scene, a game level, or an algorithm.

 Some examples are: